List of Causeway programs and services

 - Job retention: Job coaches follow up with participants who have found work, to provide support throughout the transition to employment.

 Participants in the Employment Supports Program have moved into competitive employment in full and part time positions in a variety of industries.
 In addition, our clients have access to additional Causeway services, including our Wellness program and access to community supports.

-ESP is funded by the Ministry of Community and Social Services.
+ESP is funded by the Ministry of Children, Community and Social Services.

 - Focusing on the individual’s job preferences and employment goals.